 Kathleen provides direct administrative support to the Associate Vice Provost, CETL including calendar management, meeting coordination, and managing day to day inquiries and correspondence.

-Director of Finance, Operations, and Strategic Initiatives
+Director of Finance and Strategic Operations

 Michael supports the Associate Vice Provost for CETL by providing leadership and direction over the financial, operational, and academic program support functions of the center and its associated units.
 In conjunction with university administration, he is also responsible for coordinating, planning, and implementing entrepreneurial academic programs at the university.